 This seminar aims, through lectures and oral presentations, to study the testimony of war.
 An overview of the first theorists will examine testimonies, providing an image of war from those who have seen it.
 Testimonies will be studied according to the different ways in which war is talked about (narrative techniques, memories, coherence efforts, effects of reality).
-A comprehensive examination of discursive laws that question truth and plausibility will serve as a basis to study the testimony of war as a genre and confront modern theories questioning the finality of testimony as truth (Certeau, Bourdieux, Honneth, Ricoeur, and Mesnard).
-The student will gain a better understanding of testimonies themselves and their politics and economics, the construction of political identities, the myths, and realities of globalisation, the meaning and value of development, the ecological dimension, and the scope for political action.
+A comprehensive examination of discursive laws that question truth and plausibility will serve as a basis to study the testimony of war as a genre and confront modern theories questioning the finality of testimony as truth (Certeau, Bourdieux, Honneth, Ricoeur, Mesnard).
+The student will gain a better understanding of testimonies themselves and their scope.